A Fingerprint Database Generation Method for RIS-Assisted Indoor Positioning: Simulation Results

-To evaluate the RIS-assisted WFL, the typical DNN approach \cite{zhang2022multiple} and KNN approach \cite{wu2023fingerprint,sardellitti2024ris,hou2025indoor} are employed.
-For the DNN approach, a 4-layer network with $[40, 20, 10, 2]$ structure is established, the first three layers of it apply the hyperbolic tangent sigmoid function while the last layer of it apply the linear activation function.
-The scaled conjugate gradient is used to train the network.
+To evaluate the RIS-assisted WFL, the typical convolutional neural network (CNN) algorithm \cite{ibrahim2018cnn}, KNN algorithm \cite{wu2023fingerprint,sardellitti2024ris,hou2025indoor}, DNN algorithm \cite{zhang2022multiple} and Gaussian process (GP) algorithm \cite{kumar2016gaussian} are employed.
+The CNN includes two convolutional layers with one-dimensional convolution kernels, followed by two fully connected layers, with each layer applying ReLU activations, and concluding with a regression layer for the output.
+For the DNN, a four-layer network is established, the first three layers of it apply the hyperbolic tangent sigmoid function while the last layer of it apply the linear activation function.
+More details of these algorithms can be found in the open-source code\footnote{The database, proposed generation method and localization algorithms are publicly available at https://github.com/XinCheng2025/RIS-WFL-DB-Generation-Method. }.
 When evaluating the localization performance, the fingerprint database is randomly divided into a training database and a test database with an 8:2 ratio.